shoebot/shoebot/doc/source/commands.rst

 Command reference
 =================

-This documentation is still missing many parts.
+This documentation is still missing some parts.
 Refer to the `Nodebox documentation <https://www.nodebox.net/code/index.php/Reference>`_ for the best reference in the meantime.

+.. contents:: :local:

 Drawing shapes
 --------------